MoserMichael/myenv/README.md

 ```
 [link to teenocolor](https://github.com/MoserMichael/myenv/blob/master/scripts//teenocolor)
 ```
-./scripts/teenocolor &lt;file&gt;
+./scripts/teenocolor <file>

-like tee but removes colors escape codes from the input stream before logging it to the &lt;file&gt;
+like tee but removes colors escape codes from the input stream before logging it to the <file>
 leaves stdout unaltered.

 ```